MixBus Platinum v1.2

 13.4 — FM Path Behavior

 When the Output Delivery Mode is set to FM 75µs or FM 50µs, the Shaping stage operates in a special FM mode.
 A dedicated post-emphasis GX clipping stage processes the pre-emphasized signal, providing the final peak control needed for FM transmission.
-The FM overshoot guard follows the Final TruePeak Guard toggle in the Limiter tab—when the TruePeak Limiting master toggle is ON, the overshoot guard uses FIR-interpolated peak detection.
+The FM overshoot guard follows the TruePeak Guard toggle in the Output tab — when enabled, the overshoot guard uses 4× FIR-interpolated peak detection for guaranteed inter-sample peak control.

 Stage 14 of 14